 The intense language immersion, as well as the cultural competency aspect of TRIP, prepares our graduates for both academic and research-oriented careers after graduation.
-Our alumni have obtained academic positions in institutions within the United States and around the world, such as Adelphi University, Gaza University (Palestine), Indiana University-Purdue, Ithaca College, Milwaukee School of Engineering, Texas A&M University-Corpus Chrisi, São Paulo State University (Brazil), Saudi Electronic University (Saudi Arabia), Yarmouk University (Jordan), University of Pennsylvania.
+Our alumni have obtained academic positions in institutions within the United States and around the world, such as Adelphi University, Gaza University (Palestine), Indiana University-Purdue, Ithaca College, Milwaukee School of Engineering, São Paulo State University (Brazil), Saudi Electronic University (Saudi Arabia), Texas A&M University-Corpus Christi, University of Pennsylvania, Wake Forest University, Weber State University, Yarmouk University (Jordan).

 To be eligible for graduate study, you must:

 - Provide a complete set of your undergraduate (and, if applicable, graduate) transcripts showing one of the following:

 - You have earned a bachelor's degree (or its equivalent) from a nationally or regionally accredited college or university